 Until that time, I had no idea how hard it was to make a living being self employed.
 Having come from a guaranteed salary, bonuses and vacations, to having to “get after it” in order to feed your family was a real shocker for me.
 Looking back, the experience gave me a whole new appreciation of those who take care of their family by running their own businesses.

-Today, more than ever before, I cherish my spouse, my family and my friendships.
+Today, more than ever before, I cherish my family and my friendships.
 I enjoy surrounding myself with good people who get what life is supposed to be about.
 I just don’t want to end up like my parents who worked hard their whole lives, got sick, then retired, got sicker and then passed away.
 I want to live my life and not end up sick and dying in a hospital bed, knowing that I could have done more.
 I want my life to mean something.
 I want the dash that is located between my birth date and death date that is located on my tombstone to actually mean something.

 Finding The Right Charter Boat